nayefahmad/log/README.md

    - TC's MCPs with Amazon Q
    - neo4j KGs in dbx/pycharm.
    - adlm tests
-   - interacting with gpt-4o hosted on dstar azure +
+   - interacting with gpt-4o hosted on dstar azure
    - connecting to dtif unity catalog in pycharm and exploring
       - `from databricks import sql`
-   - interacting with DTIF/TODH/DSTAR MCP endpoints and dstar orchestrator API
    - dbx data exploration with Genie
+   - wji cypher queries with orchestrator